 It's not all doom and gloom for West Ham, though, as new arrivals Mauro Zarate and Cheikhou Kouyate shone brightest but Sam Allardyce needs to find a place to accomodate new and old in his system as the likes of Ricardo Vaz Te and Carlton Cole were passengers for the majority.

-West Ham still looked to be suffering a hangover from its midweek penalty shootout loss to third-tier Sheffield United in the League Cup but, after Ricardo Vaz Te was brilliantly denied by Fraser Forster, they took the lead against the run of play in fortuitous fashion.
+West Ham still looked to be suffering a hangover from their midweek penalty shoot-out loss to third-tier Sheffield United in the League Cup but, after Ricardo Vaz Te was brilliantly denied by Fraser Forster, they took the lead against the run of play in fortuitous fashion.

 Schneiderlin meekly surrendered possession in midfield and Noble was the beneficiary, picking up the loose ball before unleashing a long-range strike that took a heavy deflection off Yoshida on its way past Forster in the 27th minute.

-That made it four goals for the midfielder against Southampton in his past four visits to Upton Park.
+That made it four goals for the midfielder against Southampton in their last four visits to Upton Park.

 Shane Long tried his luck early in the second half but was brilliantly denied by Adrian as the goalkeeper dived to his left to tip a vicious effort past the post.